 Feature Vector = matrix we formed using eigenvectors we chose to keep, and

-Scaled Data is scaled version of original dataset
+Scaled Data is a scaled version of the original dataset

-If we go back to theory of eigenvalues and eigenvectors, we will see that, essentially, eigenvectors provide us with information about patterns in data.
-In this example, if we plot eigenvectors on scatterplot of data, we find that principal eigenvector actually fits well with data.
-The other one, being perpendicular to it, does not carry much information and hence, we are at not at much loss when deprecating it, hence reducing the dimension.
+If we go back to the theory of eigenvalues and eigenvectors, we will see that, essentially, eigenvectors provide us with information about patterns in data.
+In this example, if we plot eigenvectors on a scatterplot of data, we find that the principal eigenvector actually fits well with data.
+The other one, being perpendicular to it, does not carry much information, and hence, we are at not at much loss when deprecating it, hence reducing the dimension.

 All the eigenvectors of a matrix are orthogonal i.e. perpendicular to each other.
-So, in PCA, what we do is represents or transforms the original dataset using these orthogonal (perpendicular) eigenvectors instead of representing on normal x and y axis.
+So, in PCA, what we do is represents or transforms the original dataset using these orthogonal (perpendicular) eigenvectors instead of representing on the normal x and y axis.
 We have now classified our data points as a combination of contributions from both x and y.
-The difference lies when we actually disregard one or many eigenvectors, hence, reducing dimension of dataset.
-Otherwise, in case, we take all eigenvectors in account, we are just transforming coordinates and hence, not serving purpose.
+The difference lies when we actually disregard one or many eigenvectors, hence, reducing the dimension of the dataset.
+Otherwise, in case, we take all eigenvectors into an account, we are just transforming coordinates and hence, not serving a purpose.

 Applications of Principal Component Analysis

-PCA is predominantly used as type of a dimensionality reduction technique in domains like facial recognition, computer vision and image compression.
+PCA is predominantly used as a type of a dimensionality reduction technique in domains like facial recognition, computer vision, and image compression.
 It is also used for determining patterns in data of high dimension in fields of finance, data mining, bioinformatics, psychology, etc.